JoshuaPaulBarnard/JoshuaPaulBarnard/README.md

 - 👯 I’m looking to collaborate on [Web 3 Social and Gaming Development]()
 - 🤝 I’m looking for help with [Enabling Blockchain with Banking Apps](https://TheCrownCard.com)
 - 👨‍💻 All of my projects are available at [My Website](https://JoshuaPaulBarnard.com)
-- ✨ How to keep up with me:  https://JoshuaPaulBarnard.tech.blog
+- ✨ How to keep up with me at [My Blog](https://JoshuaPaulBarnard.tech.blog)
 - 📫 How to reach me: **JoshuaPaulBarnard@gmail.com**
 - 💬 Ask me about:  Life, the Universe, and Everything.
 - 😄 Pronouns: He/Him